 The objective of this project was to create cohesive marketing materials (and fundraising merchandise) for the Canadian Veterinarian Medical Association's annual Animal Health Week.
 This year the theme was Animal Welfare: Safeguarding the Five Animal Freedoms.
+This project was completed during my contract with Simzer Design

 The first phase in this project was a multitude of pencil sketches for the primary illustrative logo.
 As CVMA treats a multitude of types of animals, representation was pivotal.